Igho-Okeoghene/Igho-Okeoghene/README.md

 -	Brainstormed with program managers of the She Code Africa team on better approaches and initiatives to be adopted in training and grooming the ladies of the Front-End community.

 WORK EXPERIENCE

-MBO CAPITAL                                                        Ikoyi, Lagos.
+MBO CAPITAL(Ikoyi, Lagos)

-- MBO Capital Management Limited (MCM) is an Investment and Financial Advisory firm, licensed and regulated by the Securities and Exchange Commission with an A-(IM) rating from the Agusto Rating Agency.
+MBO Capital Management Limited (MCM) is an Investment and Financial Advisory firm, licensed and regulated by the Securities and Exchange Commission with an A-(IM) rating from the Agusto Rating Agency.

-IT Support Analyst                                                 Aug.
-2023 – Present
+IT Support Analyst (Aug.
+2023 – Present)
 - Oversaw technical support and maintenance for 30+ end-users, resolving 98% of hardware, software, and network issues promptly.
 - Collaborated with the team to update and maintain Windows and Mac operating systems and install and configure applications across the organization.
 - Offered detailed and comprehensive documentation of IT processes and procedures to enhance comprehension and usage within the organization.